aws-samples/sample-aws-modernization-with-coder/content/1_introduction/_index.md

 ## Supercharge Developer Onboarding and Experience with Coder on AWS

-In this workshop, you will learn how to standardize and scale development environments that eliminates "works on my machine" problems while supercharging productivity with AI-powered development tools on your existing AWS infrastructure.
+In this workshop, you will learn how to standardize and scale development environments that eliminate "works on my machine" problems while supercharging productivity with AI-powered development tools on your existing AWS infrastructure.

 ### Key Learning Objectives (Duration 90 minutes)